-The service providers listed above are subject to the general AML framework for non-financial organizations.
-Such actors should, inter alia:
+The above service providers are subject to the general AML framework for non-financial organizations.
+Such entities should, inter alia:

-- To monitor the risks of money-laundering and the financing of terrorism arising from the development or use of new technologies;
+- Monitor the risks associated with money-laundering and the financing of terrorism as a result of the development or use of new technologies;

-- Exercise due diligence in the client’s business, one-time or ongoing operations;
+- Exercise due diligence in the client’s business, non-recurrent or ongoing operations;

-- Develop and implement policies, procedures and controls to manage money-laundering risks;
+- Development and implementation of policies, procedures and controls to manage money-laundering risks;

-- Identify customers and business owners (through the KYC procedure);
+- Identification of customers and business owners (according to the KYC procedure);

-- Analyze and thoroughly check transactions based on risk assessment;
+- Analyse and scrutinize transactions based on risk assessment;

-To identify suspicious transactions, you should use a common set of indicators (trigger events).
-In particular, we are talking about the «red flags» recommended by FATF (Financial Action Task Force on Money Laundering).
-Among them:
+A common set of indicators (trigger events) should be used to identify suspicious transactions.
+These include the «red flags» recommended by FATF (Financial Action Task Force on Money Laundering).
+Among them are:

 - Transaction-related indicators: size, frequency and nature of transactions;

-High AML-risks are traditionally associated with certain categories of persons:
+High BFR risk is traditionally associated with certain categories of persons:

-- «politically significant persons» (including «close family members» and «persons with recognized and close relations of corporate or commercial character»);
+- «Politically significant persons» (including «close family members» and «persons with recognized and close corporate or commercial relationships»);

-- individuals and organizations on sanctions lists of the UN Security Council, OFAC (Office for Foreign Assets Control of the US Ministry of Finance), the EU Council and so on;
+- Individuals and entities on the United Nations Security Council sanctions lists, OFAC (Office of Foreign Assets Control of the US Treasury), the EU Council, etc.;

-- Persons and entities designated in orders issued by sectoral authorities for enhanced precautionary measures.
+- Natural and legal persons designated in sectoral regulations to enhance precautionary measures.

-ICOs that aim to offer tokens representing rights and/or economic interests in a predetermined enterprise, project or company can potentially qualify as securities and be subject to existing securities rules, primarily the rules applicable to public offerings of securities and/or trading platforms.
-The launch of the ICO in Portugal can be regulated by EU legislation such as:
+ICOs that seek to offer tokens that represent rights and/or economic interests in a predetermined enterprise, project or company can potentially qualify as securities and be subject to existing securities rules, primarily rules, applicable to the public offering of securities and/or trading platforms.
+The launch of ICO in Portugal can be regulated by EU legislation, such as:

 - Financial Instrument Markets Directive (MiFID II);

-- Regulation of the market of financial instruments (Regulation 600/2014) and relevant implementing acts;
+- regulation of the market of financial instruments (Resolution 600/2014) and relevant executive acts;

 - Provisions on market abuse;